 Technically, the statute of limitations is three years, absent extreme circumstances.
 But the IRS has indicated that two years is more the norm, and that it can and sometimes does request an extension from the taxpayer, waiving the initial statute of limitations because it isn’t prepared to make a decision quite yet.

 Why would you agree?
-Because the IRS will have to make a decision based on the data it currently has on hand otherwise, and that might not be in your best interests.
+Because the IRS will otherwise have to make a decision based on the data it currently has on hand, and that might not be in your best interests.